 These simple oatmeal protein pancakes for one are high in natural protein (almost 12 grams!) and easily customized to fit different tastes.

-While he's made significant strides in that area, when he's upset or not feeling well, he stubbornly resorts back to only wanting mommy's 'milky'.
+While he's made significant strides, when he's upset or not feeling well, he stubbornly resorts back to wanting mommy's 'milky'.

 My little diablo!